 The preparation of financial statements in conformity with Canadian generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts recorded in the financial statements.
 Management regularly reviews these estimates and assumptions based on currently available information.
 Significant areas requiring the use of management's estimates are the determination of future income taxes and assessing whether there has been an other than temporary decline in the value of the investment in the Partnership.
 The determination of the future income tax liability requires management to estimate the future impacts of the Partnership's amortization of capital assets, capital cost allowance claims for tax purposes and changes to actuarial estimates of employee benefit plans.
 The Fund accounts for its investment in the Partnership using the equity method.
-Management periodically evaluates whether there has been an other than temporary decline in the value of the investment in the Partnership.
-The Fund relies on the recoverability analysis of the Partnership for the purposes of this assessment.
-Changes in these estimates could have a material impact on the calculation of the future income tax liability or equity investment in the Partnership.
+Management periodically evaluates whether there has been an other than temporary decline in the value of the investment in the estimates could have a material impact on the calculation of the future income tax liability or equity investment in the Partnership.